MauriceOkumu/mywebsite/README.md

 After cloning to your local,
 # npm install

-Make sure to have nodemon installed also on your local

 On Dev mode
 # webpack -d --watch
-#nodemon
+#nodemon or npm start

+If you have Heroku CLI
+#heroku local web